Built for Australian support workers

 Notara is built specifically for NDIS support work.
 The drafts it creates use the structure and language expected in NDIS documentation — not generic templates that need heavy rewriting.

-When your shift description contains something that sounds like an incident — a fall, medication concern, behaviour of concern — Notara prompts you to consider creating a separate incident report.
-Nothing slips through.
+When your shift description contains something that sounds like an incident — a fall, medication concern, behaviour of concern — Notara flags it and prompts you to consider creating a separate incident report.
+You stay in control of what gets reported.

 Team plans for small providers